morijx/Raspi_cardiac_wave/README.md

 The code for the Raspberry Pi was tested on a Pi4 and Pi5.
 Other than that the code was run on a MacBook Pro M1.

+## License - MIT License.

+### Contact
+If you have any questions, please feel free to contact morij@ethz.ch or moe.elgendi@hest.ethz.ch !